 Each of G.P.
 Essex-Cater, H.C.
-Grant, S.M.
-Vardon and C. Ruark is, or was, an employee of a subsidiary of State Street Corporation, affiliates of which provide administrative services to the Company at commercial rates.
+Grant and C.D.
+Ruark is a Director of Sanne Corporate Services Limited, a company which provides administration services to the Company at commercial rates with effect from 1st June 2013 to date.